MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-create-contact-groups-by-using-ews-in-exchange.md

 ---
-title: "How to Create contact groups by using EWS in Exchange"
+title: "Create contact groups by using EWS in Exchange"

 manager: sethgros